Frequently Asked Questions (FAQ)

 There will be NO MAKE OVER CLASS(S) if there is no New Sign Ups in the next month’s course.
-There will be NO MAKE OVER CLASS(S) for those who miss more than 2 or classes or the entire 4 week course/series.
+There will be NO MAKE OVER CLASS(S) for those who miss more than 2 classes of the entire 4 week course/series.
 Neither will there be any refunds of any kind for individual classes or courses.
 Classes once purchased is also not transferable to another person.
 Also once the MAKE UP CLASS is scheduled at the discretion of DANCE WITH STYLE and the student doesn’t attend it then the student loses it and there will not be any further rescheduling of the make up class for that student.
-There will no compensatory/make over classes for those who don’t sign up for our 4 week courses.
-Please visit our FAQ section for complete details.
-There will be NO MAKE OVER CLASS(S) for those don’t sign up for our 4 Week Classes.
+There will be no compensatory/make over classes for those who don’t sign up for our 4 week courses.
+Please visit our FAQ section for complete details

 WHERE ARE THE CLASSES HELD?

-The classes are held at our DANCE WITH STYLE STUDIO located at CHEONG HONG MANSION, 1ST FLOOR, FLAT – E, 25-33 JOHNSTON ROAD, WANCHAI, HONG KONG.
+The classes are held at our DANCE WITH STYLE STUDIO, SHING LEE COMMERCIAL BUILDING, 6-12 WING CUT STREET, 8TH FLOOR, ROOM – D, CENTRAL HONG KONG.

 WHERE CAN I PRACTICE WHAT I LEARN?